 How Strong Is the French Connection?

-Drinks like this and the famous B&B were not designed to get you drunk (though they will do the job if you have too many).
-They are meant to show off some of the best brandies in the world and the higher proof means that there is more flavor to enjoy.
-Sip this one straight as it was meant to be and enjoy every lingering minute of it.
+There is very little dilution in the French Connection, especially since some drinkers prefer not to include ice.
+That means this brandy drink is just slightly below bottling strength, averaging about 30 percent ABV (60 proof) per serving.
+Drinks like this and the famous Bénédictine and brandy (B&B) are meant to show off some of the best brandies in the world, and the higher proof means that there is more flavor to enjoy.
+Sip this one straight as it was meant to be and savor it slowly.